abstracthat/ronin/Readme.md

 Toolkit for building shining CLI programs in Node.js using coffeescript.

-**This is the coffeescript fork of Ronin.** The original javascript version is [Ronin](https://github.com/vdemedes/ronin).
-The changes are to make it work with .coffee files instead of .js.
+**This is the coffeescript fork of [Ronin](https://github.com/vdemedes/ronin).** The changes are to make it work with .coffee files instead of .js.
 I'm actively using this project so I will do my best to keep it up-to-date with the original project.

 I don't use the middleware functionality so I didn't convert that to coffeescript.
 It uses a named function which we can't really do in coffeescript other than with just plain escaped JS.
 I'm pretty sure it should work if your middleware files are `.js`.
 If not feel free to submit a pull request to patch that.